-- Proof of negative PPD tuberculin skin test or negative chest x-ray if the skin test is positive - 2.
-Proof of Tetanus/Diphtheria immunization. - 3.
-Documentation of completion or initiation of the Hepatitis series.
-Students must complete the first Hepatitis vaccine before entering the clinical area.
+- 1. Proof of negative PPD tuberculin skin test or negative chest x-ray if the skin test is positive. - 2.
+Proof of Tetanus/Diphtheria immunization.

+- 3. Documentation of completion or initiation of the Hepatitis series.
+Students must complete the first Hepatitis vaccine before entering the clinical area. - 4.
+Drug screen prior to beginning clinical (faculty member to schedule).